kzoglo/Event_Picker/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> Written in Typescript NodeJS (Express) REST API for the event_picker_frontend project.
+> Written in Typescript NodeJS (Express) REST API for the "event_picker_frontend project.
 It serves a route for creation of an event.
 Database - MongoDB with Mongoose ODM.
+> Together with the "event_picker_frontend" project it was my recrutation task.

 ### 🏠 [Homepage](https://github.com/kzoglo/event_picker_backend)